-- If the case is contested and does not settle, a trial will ultimately be held. - Discovery and trials are governed by the Domestic Relations court rules and are comparable in most respects to civil trials generally.
-The judge may require the parties to submit a pre-trial statement. - Parties may request or the court may sua sponte order a home study, a forensic custody evaluation, psychological evaluations of the parties and or child(ren).
-Home studies are performed by the Social Services Division of the court; forensic custody evaluations are typically done by the Assessment Center of the D.C.
+Parties may request or the court may order sua sponte a home study or brief focused assessment, and/or a forensic custody evaluation (psychological evaluations of the parties and or child(ren)).
+Home studies are performed by the court's Custody Assessment Unit; forensic custody evaluations are typically done by the Assessment Center of the D.C.
 Department of Behavioral Health.
-There is no charge for these services.
+There is no charge for these services but a court order is required.

-A guardian ad litem for the child may also be appointed.
+A guardian ad litem for the child may also be appointed, upon request or sua sponte.
 D.C.
 Code §16-914(g), -918(b), SCR-Dom.Rel.101(e).